apeskinian/p5_treasures_untold/README.md

         Neither session would see this as an issue as when the template was loaded, there was stock available.
 The template will still allow the item to be added to the basket.
 The potential issues with this are:

         - Unique items could be purchased twice by two different users.
-        - Items that are not unique may be oversold as the stock levels become innacurate.
+        - Items that are not unique may be oversold as the stock levels become inaccurate.

         To prevent this I have implemented a secondary stock check in the view before the item is added or adjusted in the basket.